Japan, S. Korea protest China visa stoppage amid COVID spat

 Japan reopened its borders for individual tourism in October.
 Most travelers can show proof of vaccination instead of testing at the airport, unless they show symptoms, but since Dec.
 30 travelers from China must show pre-departure negative tests and take an additional test upon arrival.
 Those who test positive must quarantine at designated facilities for up to seven days.

-According to health ministry statistics, about 97% of 497 people who tested positive upon arrivals from Dec.
-31 to Jan.
-9 were Chinese or had recently been in China.
+According to health ministry statistics, about 8% of 4,895 passengers of all nationalities tested positive upon arrivals from Dec.
+30 to Jan.
+5, and most of the infected were Chinese or those who had recently been in China.

 Some Japanese media recently showed Chinese tourists at pharmacies buying anti-fever medicine, noting shortages.